 Children may also have non-correctable needs, such as Down syndrome or albino pigmentation.
 Some waiting children are simply older than 5 years old and do not have any special needs.

 2. Marital status: Married couples must be married at least 2 years.
-Parents with prior marriages must have been married to their current spouse for at least 5 years.
+No more than two divorces are permitted.
+Parents with two divorces must have been married to their current spouse for at least 5 years.
 Single women are eligible to adopt.

 a.
 Adoptive parents must have a body mass index (BMI) under 40; body mass index is a calculation comparing your weight and height.